 A covenant is an agreement between members of a community to act together in harmony in accordance with a common ideal.
-Since its founding, TCKS has had such an agreement tacitly, and in 1998 the school community wrote, voted on, and approved a written covenant.
+Since its founding, TCKS has had such an agreement tacitly, and, in 1998, the school community wrote, voted on, and approved a written covenant.
 The TCKS Covenant describes our common vision, mission, and beliefs.
 The Covenant describes the education we want our children to have and why we want them to have it.
-The Covenant is essential reading for all parents and is in this binder.
+The Covenant is essential reading for all parents.